-Keep Circulating the Tapes: No longer in effect, as Warner Bros. , through their Warner Archive DVD-on-Demand program, released SWAT Kats in December 2010, with some missing scenes restored (the title card for "The Pastmaster Always Rings Twice", and the farmer getting devoured in "The Giant Bacteria"; although in January 2012 they issued an updated version, mainly because the original DVDs had the ending credits wrong for many of the episodes.
+Keep Circulating the Tapes: No longer in effect, as Warner Bros., through their Warner Archive DVD-on-Demand program, released SWAT Kats in December 2010, with some missing scenes restored (the Episode Title Card for "The Pastmaster Always Rings Twice", and the farmer getting devoured in "The Giant Bacteria"); although in January 2012 they issued an updated version, mainly because the original DVDs had the ending credits wrong for many of the episodes.

 The Other Darrin: A few characters had different voice actors between seasons, and in some cases, between episodes.